Skip to main content

 Prospective Students

-If you’re considering graduate research in public health communication, generative AI governance, generative AI and public health applications, crisis or risk communication or social media communication, MacKay would be pleased to hear from you.
-Please reach out via email with a brief introduction, your research interests and a copy of your CV or resume.
-Inquiries from prospective students passionate about applied public health research are always welcome.
-Undergraduate students interested in thesis supervision or independent study with aligned research interests are also encouraged to reach out.
+If you're considering graduate research in women's health communication, vaccine communication, health misinformation, crisis or risk communication, or social media and digital health communication, Dr. MacKay would be pleased to hear from you.
+Students with interests in body image, hormone-related health conditions, aging, or the responsible and equity-informed use of generative AI in public health are also encouraged to reach out.
+Please send an email with a brief introduction, your research interests, and a copy of your CV or resume.
+Undergraduate students interested in thesis supervision or independent study with aligned research interests are also encouraged to get in touch.

 Publications